ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Wiggly-arrows.md

 Our hypothesis is that all current uses of functional dependencies can either use true fundeps or wiggly arrows.

-Go up to [Functional dependencies in GHC](https://gitlab.haskell.org/ghc/ghc/-/wikis/Functional-dependencies-in-GHC), which has pointers to terminology etc.

 ## The idea